Battle of Stalingrad: Commemoration

 In recognition of the determination of its defenders, Stalingrad was awarded the title Hero City in 1945.
 A colossal monument called The Motherland Calls was erected in 1967 on Mamayev Kurgan, the hill overlooking the city where bones and rusty metal splinters can still be found.
 The statue forms part of a war memorial complex which includes the ruins of the Grain Silo and Pavlov's House.
 On 2 February 2013 Volgograd hosted a military parade and other events to commemorate the 70th anniversary of the final victory.
 Since then, military parades have always commemorated the victory in the city.

 Every year still, hundreds of bodies of soldiers who died in the battle are recovered in the area around Stalingrad and reburied in the cemeteries at Mamayev Kurgan or Rossoshka.

 In popular culture

 The events of the Battle for Stalingrad have been covered in numerous media works of British, American, German, and Russian origin, for its significance as a turning point in the Second World War and for the loss of life associated with the battle.
-The term Stalingrad has become almost synonymous with large-scale urban battles with high casualties on both sides.
+Stalingrad has become synonymous with large-scale urban battles with immense casualties on both sides, and according to historian David Glantz, has become a "metaphor for the ferocity of the Soviet-German conflict and, indeed, for the devastating nature of twentieth-century warfare as a whole".
+Also, historian Geoffrey Roberts states that "No battle of any war has had more written about it than Stalingrad" and that "No battle of the Second World War has captured the public imagination as much as the clash between Soviet Russia and Nazi Germany at Stalingrad in 1942. ...
+Stalingrad was an epic battle unmatched by any other in its dimensions, drama and decisiveness."
+In addition, besides the battle being recognized as the bloodiest and fiercest of the war, it is also considered to have been the closest of the war as well, as Geoffrey Roberts quotes the Duke of Wellington's remark about the Battle of Waterloo as a "close-run thing" to describe the Battle of Stalingrad, further adding to its popularity status and notoriety.